austinxd/api-casa-austin/replit.md

 - **Points and achievements system** for customer loyalty

 ### External Integrations
+- **Facebook OAuth** integration for client verification with enterprise-grade security validation
 - **Google Apps Script** integration for data export to Google Sheets
 - **WhatsApp/Telegram** messaging for customer communication
 - **ChatGPT Builder** API for discount management and automation